Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: General necessary conditions

 \begin{proof} Let us specialize Lemma \ref{lm:Kakeya} to $x_i=1/n_i$.
 The $2$-lacunarity of $(n_i)_{i=1}^{\infty}$ gives

 for all $j>i$, so that

 for every index $i$, verifying \eqref{eq:Cantor0}.
-If \eqref{eq:Cantor1} is satisfied as well, then we claim that the corresponding set of finite sums $P((x_i)_{i=1}^{\infty})$ cannot contain all rationals from a non-degenerate open interval $(\alpha,\beta)$.
-Indeed, by the density of the rationals, the closed set $A((x_i)_{i=1}^{\infty})\supset P((x_i)_{i=1}^{\infty})$ would then contain $[\alpha,\beta]$, contradicting Lemma \ref{lm:Kakeya}.
+If \eqref{eq:Cantor1} is satisfied as well, then we claim that the corresponding set of finite sums $P((x_i)_{i=1}^{\infty})$ cannot contain all rational numbers from a non-degenerate open interval $(\alpha,\beta)$.
+Indeed, by the density of the rational numbers, the closed set $A((x_i)_{i=1}^{\infty})\supset P((x_i)_{i=1}^{\infty})$ would then contain $[\alpha,\beta]$, contradicting Lemma \ref{lm:Kakeya}.
 Thus, suppose that \eqref{eq:Cantor1} fails.
 This implies that we must actually have equality in \eqref{eq:Cantor2} for all sufficiently large indices $i$, say all $i \geqslant i_0$.
 This in turn implies that $n_j$ is exactly equal to $2^{j-i_0}n_{i_0}$ for all $j \geqslant i_0$.
 In particular, for all primes $p > n_{i_0}$, $p$ does not divide any element $n_i$ of the sequence.
-We therefore see that $P((x_i)_{i=1}^{\infty})$ does not contain any fraction whose denominator is divisible by a prime larger than $n_{i_0}$, so that it certainly does not contain all rationals from a non-empty open interval. \end{proof}
+We therefore see that $P((x_i)_{i=1}^{\infty})$ does not contain any fraction whose denominator is divisible by a prime larger than $n_{i_0}$, so that it certainly does not contain all rational numbers from a non-empty open interval. \end{proof}

+We remark that Corollary \ref{cor:necess1} already confirms part \ref{itc} of Theorem \ref{thm01}, which turned out to be the easiest part of our main result.

 Let us return to a general sequence $x_1>x_2>x_3>\cdots>0$ such that $\sum_{i=1}^{\infty} x_i<\infty$.
 Kakeya \cite{Kak14a,Kak14b} furthermore observed that $A((x_i)_{i=1}^{\infty})$ consists of a single real-line segment if and only if